hhvm/user-documentation/guides/hack/51-experimental-features/01-introduction.md

 The following pages of documentation describe Hack language features in the *experimental* phase.

 ## About Experimental Features
+We have documented these features as they may appear in built-ins, including the Hack Standard Library.

 We _do not_ recommend using any of these features until they are formally announced and integrated into the main documentation set.

 ## Enabling an Experimental Feature